tanqhnguyen/envconfig/README.md

 ## Struct Tag Support

-Envconfig supports the use of struct tags to specify alternate, default, and required environment variables.
+Envconfig supports the use of struct tags to specify alternate, default, content from file and required environment variables.

 For example, consider the following struct: